 Goals and Objectives

 The primary goal of USAID-TAPP was to increase incomes of smallholder farmers through enhanced productivity, increased investment, and improved market systems.
-Specific objectives include:
+Specific objectives included:

 - Raising the incomes of 40,000 smallholder farmers

 - Increasing yields of targeted products by 45 percent

 - Providing training in agricultural productivity to over 50,000 individuals

 - Leveraging $13 million in new client and counterpart investments